marcellypedra/WebDevelopment-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3. and  use as database MongoDB Atlas.

-## Environment Setup

-1. Make the script executable by giving it the correct permissions.

-   `chmod +x init.sh`

-2. Run `init.sh` to install all necessary dependencies for setup the environment

 ## Run Backend

-1. Create an .env inside roster-backend with your MongoDB Atlas Credentials following the example below:

-ATLAS_URI= "[PASTE HERE YOUR ATLAS URI WITH YOUR CREDENTIALS]"

-2. Convert .ts files into .js files by running the following commands:
+1. Navigate to Backend folder:
    `cd roster-backend`

-   `npx tsc src/server.ts`
+2. Make the scripts executable by giving them the correct permissions.

+   `chmod +x setup.sh`

+3. Run `setup.sh` to install all necessary dependencies for setup the environment

+4. In the .env file include your credentials where it is necessary

-3. Start the backend by running the command:
+4. Start the backend by running the command:

-   `node src/server.js`
+   `nodemon src/server.ts`

+## Run Frontend

+1. Open a new terminal to run the frontend separately from the backend and run the command:

+   `ng serve`

+BOTH ENVIRONMENTS (BACKEND AND FRONTEND) SHOULD BE RUNNING SIMULTANEOUSLY FOR THE APP PROPERLY WORKS.

+## Environment Setup Frontend (IF NECESSARY)

+1. Navigate to Frontend folder:
+   `cd roster-front-end`

+2. Make the scripts executable by giving them the correct permissions.

+   `chmod +x setup.sh`
+   `chmod +x file.sh`

+3. Run `setup.sh` to install all necessary dependencies for setup the environment

+4. Try to run the frontend `ng serve`, if it doesn't work, run `file.sh` and then try again.

+5. Repeat steps 1 to 3 but in the roster-backend folder ( except for the `file.sh`)

 ## Development Angular Project